OAXFoundation/OpenANXToken/README.md

 * Check Solidity [release history](https://github.com/ethereum/solidity/releases) for potential bugs
 * Deploy contract to Mainnet with specified wallet address as the deployment parameter
 * Verify the source code on EtherScan.io
+  * Verify the main openANXToken contract
+  * Verify the LockedToken contract

 <br />